Convenience audio setup (part 1): multiple streams

 Explanation:

-• module-remap-sink is module we're using
+is module we're usingsink_name=DEVICE_NAME

 left channel_map=front-left,front-right